 Follow These Tips For your Head Shot Session To Look Your Best

 Professional headshots for realtors are very important, as they can make or break a sale before a client even calls you.
 Look too serious?
 They may think you’ll be a pain to work with?
 Look too casual/relaxed?
 They may not think you’ll take their search seriously.
 It’s the first impression they may get of you, so it’s important to make it a good one.
 As they say, the devil is in the details.
 There are some little tips/tricks that you can do to help ensure you get the right headshot.
-Here’s 5 tips for a successful headshot to help you plan your upcoming session.
+Here’s 5 tips for a successful headshot to help you plan your upcoming headshot session in Phoenix.

 1. Get a Fresh Trim or Styling